-If buying a home is one of your goals as a newcomer to Canada, you probably have a lot of questions about the homebuying process: How do mortgages work in Canada?
-What's your credit score, and how high should it be to buy a house in Canada?
+If buying a home in Canada is one of your goals, you probably have a lot of questions about the process: How do mortgages work in Canada?
+What's your credit score, and how high should it be to buy a house?
 Who should you talk to about getting a loan?
 Will it be hard to buy a home in Canada?

 We break down everything you need to know about how mortgages work, the different kinds of mortgages available, the credit score you'll need and how to apply for a mortgage.